prominenceai/deepstream-services-library/docs/overview.md

 1. [Kanade–Lucas–Tomasi](https://en.wikipedia.org/wiki/Kanade%E2%80%93Lucas%E2%80%93Tomasi_feature_tracker) (KTL) Feature Tracker
 2. [Intersection-Over-Unioun](https://www.researchgate.net/publication/319502501_High-Speed_Tracking-by-Detection_Without_Using_Image_Information_Challenge_winner_IWOT4S) (IOU) High-Frame-Rate Tracker.

-Clients of Tracker components can add/remove `batch-meta-handler` callback functions. [see below](#batch-meta-hanler callback services)
+Clients of Tracker components can add/remove `batch-meta-handler` callback functions. [see below](#batch-meta-handler callback services)

 Tracker components are optional and a Pipeline can have at most one.
 See the [Tracker API](/docs/api-tracker.md) reference section for more information.

 ## On-Screen Display
 On-Scrren Display (OSD) components highlight detected objects with colored bounding boxes, labels and clocks.
-Possitional offsets, colors and fonts can all be set and updated.
-A `batch-meta-handler` callback function, added to the input (sink pad) of the OSD, enables clients to add custom meta data for display.
+Positional offsets, colors and fonts can all be set and updated.
+A `batch-meta-handler` callback function, added to the input (sink pad) of the OSD, enables clients to add custom meta data for display [see below](#batch-meta-handler-callback-functions).

-OSDs are optional and a Pipeline can have at most one.See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.
+OSDs are optional and a Pipeline can have at most one.
+See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.

 ## Multi-Source Tiler
-Tiler components transform the multiplexed streams into a 2D array of tiles, one per Source component.
+Tiler components transform the multiplexed streams into a 2D grid array of tiles, one per Source component.
 Tilers have dimensions, width and height in pixels, and rows and columns settings that can be updated after creation.

-Clients of Tiler components can add/remove `batch-meta-handler` callback functions. [see below](#batch-meta-hanler callback services)
+Clients of Tiler components can add/remove `batch-meta-handler` callback functions, [see below](#batch-meta-handler-callback-functions)

 Tiler components are optional and a Pipeline can have at most one.
 See the [Multi-Source Tiler API](/docs/api-tiler.md) reference section for more information.

 ## Pipeline Sinks
 Sinks, as the end components in the Pipeline, are used to either render the Streaming media or to stream encoded data as a server or to file.
-All Pipelines require at least one Sink Component inorder to Play.
+All Pipelines require at least one Sink Component in order to Play.
 A Fake Sink can be created if the final stream is of no interest and can simply be consumed and dropped.
 A case were the `batch-meta-data` produced from the components in the Pipeline is the only data of interest.
 There are currently five types of Sink Components that can be added.

 1. Overlay Render Sink
 2. X11/EGL Window Sink